flatironinstitute/mountainsort/docs/source/index.rst

 Installation and Getting started
 --------------------------------

-There are various ways to install and/or use MountainSort:
+There are various ways to install and/or use MountainSort.
+The best choice will depend on how you plan to interact with the program.
+You can use MountainSort...

-* Via MountainLab as a plugin package
+* via MountainLab as a plugin package
-* As a standalone program
+* as a standalone program
-* From the web interface (cloud computing)
+* from the web interface (cloud computing)

 Installing as a plugin package to MountainLab
 ---------------------------------------------